 - The name of the person, company or organisation which has carried out the lobbying activities.
 If you have carried out a lobbying activity in a personal capacity (as opposed to on behalf of a company or organisation) i.e. in relation to zoning and development, then you register in your own name as an individual.
-Otherwise, the registration should be in the name of the company/organisation.
-If your legal name differs from the name that the business is most commonly known as, we recommend that registrants register under the legal name but include a reference to the most commonly known identity.
-For example: 12345 Ireland Ltd (trading as LobbyGroup) - The address (or principal address) at which the person carries on business or (if there is no such address) the address at which the person normally lives. - The business or main day to day activities of the organisation - Any e-mail address, telephone number or website address relating to the person's business or main activities

-• Any registration number issued to the organisation by the Companies Registration Office, and if a company, provide details of the registered office of the company.
+Otherwise, the registration should be in the name of the company/organisation. - The address (or principal address) at which the person carries on business or (if there is no such address) the address at which the person normally lives. - The business or main day to day activities of the organisation - Any e-mail address, telephone number or website address relating to the person's business or main activities - Any registration number issued to the organisation by the Companies Registration Office, and if a company, provide details of the registered office of the company.